 The traditional model of a highly interconnected London insurance market is likely to remain intact, albeit in a more modernised and digitised format.
-The General Data Protection Regulation will happen.
 Cyber threat will continue to pose one of our greatest challenges (and business opportunities).

 As market participants move to address these areas, questions are starting to be raised about the data that is critical to your business once it is passed to your partners and third parties.
 It is an unusually collaborative and interconnected market with delegated authorities, brokers, carrier, re-insurers, central services, 3rd party service providers, etc. all potentially being part of the chain to provide a policy and handle a claim.